hlr lookup

 Mobile phone attached procedure:

-When a mobile phone switches on it does the following procedures to get access to the mobile network.
+When a mobile phone switches on, it does the following procedures to get access to the mobile network.

 • Authentication, the mobile device sends the SendAuthenticationInformation operation from VLR to HLR over the SS7 network.
-If a subscriber has been set up on HLR.
+Suppose a subscriber has been set up on HLR.
 VLR receives the authentication information response.
 The IMSI in the authentication request is the key.

 Benefits from lookup:

-• Real-Time Information, HLR Lookup, provides real-time information for a roaming subscriber, this enables the service user to plan advertisements according to the roaming places.
+• Real-Time Information, HLR Lookup, provides real-time information for a roaming subscriber.
+This enables the service user to plan advertisements according to the roaming places.

-• Used by VoIP providers, A VoIP provider, e.g. Skype, can make a lookup before terminating a call to the roaming device.
+• Used by VoIP providers, A VoIP provider, e.g., Skype, can make a lookup before terminating a call to the roaming device.
 The information collected can be used to set up a low-cost call route.

 • Get if a number is mobile or landline.
 There are different formats for landline and mobile numbers in some countries.
 But in many, the format is the same.
-By just looking at digits can not say if a number is mobile or landline.
+Just looking at digits can not say if a number is mobile or landline.
 Sending a text to a landline number has no use.
 HLR lookup provides information if a number belongs to a mobile or landline.

 Location-based content marketing, These days, content marketing is vital and effective.
 Advertisers want to reach people who are close to the business premises.
 HLR lookup returns the current location of a mobile user.
 Content provider uses location information to advertise product effectively.